2021 Almaty City Mäslihat election: Background

 In the aftermath of the 2016 City Mäslihat election, the ruling Nur Otan party members.

 In 2018, the Government of Kazakhstan approved a new constitutional amendment which would allow all Mäslihat elections to be conducted through party-list proportional representation.
 However, the move lead for self-nominated (independent) candidates from contesting in the race as all the mäslihats (local assemblies) required its members to be affiliated registered political party.

 In December 2019, the City Mäslihat during its convocation tenure unanimously voted for approval of the draft Almaty-2050 Development Strategy aimed to solve the problems in Almaty and improve lives of citizens.
 As a result of the COVID-19 pandemic in Kazakhstan, the city suffered setbacks in declining economy, investments, and an increase in inflation due to quarantine measures and lockdowns that were implemented.
 City councillor Qairat Qudaibergen was reported to have tested positive for COVID-19.
 In December 2020, during a briefing, Almaty äkim Bakhytzhan Sagintayev stated that the economy had stabilized and that it has a "potential for rapid recovery in the post-epidemic period."

 Electoral system

 The City Mäslihat deputies are directly-elected through proportional representation for a five year term and must win the 7% electoral threshold to win any seats.
 If only one party manages to pass the threshold, then the other party with the second most received votes is awarded enough seats to have representations in the City Mäslihat.

 Parties

-5 parties submitted their list to the Territorial Election Commission of the Almaty City, which included:
+Five parties submitted their list to the Almaty City Territorial Election Commission, which included: